initbiz/initbiz.github.io/cumuluscore/index.md

 If you use `usernames` feature then you have to ensure that they are unique.

-The `Helpers::usernameUnique` method ensures that the username is unique in the cluster's table, but you can run your own logic using the `initbiz.cumuluscore.usernameUnique` event.
+The `Helpers::usernameUnique` method ensures that the username is unique in the cluster's table, but you can extend its logic by using the `initbiz.cumuluscore.usernameUnique` event.

 ### `canEnterFeature()` Twig extension